Techtonica/curriculum/react-js/react-part-1-intro.md

 - Which function renders your webpage?
 - Where in the HTML does the React component render?
 - Once you declare a React component, how do you use it?
 What is the syntax?
-- When should I use a prop and when should I use state?
-- Props (and their purpose)
-- Pass props between components/to a component instance
-- Accepting and using props
-- What are some things that props cannot do?
-- What is React state?
-- What is the difference between React props and state?

 ### Prerequisites